X

 Sanketh Godha

-No, no. In the BNB walk, the margin, what we mentioned before, GST impact is 22%.
-So I’m assuming given we will work with the same no GST impact broadly and then with the same product mix, are we going to report closer to 22 margin in the next year?
+No, in the VNB walk, the margin what we mentioned before GST impact is 22 percentage.
+So if I’m assuming, given we will work with the same no GST impact broadly, I mean, then with the same product mix, are we going to report closer to 22% margin in the next year?

 Vipin Bansal

 Okay, so let me clarify.
 So that’s not the way to read it.
-When we looked at the walk, we actually showed the gross GSE impact.
+When we looked at the walk, we actually showed the gross GST impact.
 All the mitigants of that are part of our walk in terms of the new business mix and the profile that we are talking about.
-So the dent of 242 crores that you see is the gross dent, the mitigation of it.
-And let’s assume that it’s 100% mitigated as a March end, that benefit is sitting in the 636 bars if that that’s what you’re referring to.
+So the dent of INR242 crores that you see is the gross dent, the mitigation of it, and let’s assume that it’s 100% mitigated as of March end, that benefit is sitting in the 636 bars if that’s what you’re referring to.

 Sanketh Godha

-Because the benefit will be there for the entire year next year.
-So then then, then then then we will be probably assuming same business gets repeated in FY27 then the margin what we are looking at is something.
-That’s the point I’m asking for FY27
+Yes.
+So Vipin, if — because the benefit will be there for the entire year next year, then we will be probably assuming same business gets repeated in FY27, then the margin what we are looking at is 22%.
+That’s the point I’m asking for FY27.

 Tarun Chugh